 Recently, one of Lake Shore's scientists, Dr. Jeffrey Lindemuth, took part in writing a paper that was published by the Journal of the American Chemical Society.

-The paper is a result of a collaboration between Lake Shore, and scientists from the University of Texas at Austin, Washington State University, and the Pacific Northwest National Laboratory.
+The paper is a result of a collaboration between Lake Shore and scientists from the University of Texas at Austin, Washington State University, and the Pacific Northwest National Laboratory.
 The paper presents variable temperature, cryogenic, and AC field Hall data for a single crystal of BiVO4.
-This material is a possible photo-anode for direct conversion of sun light to H2.
+This material is a possible photo-anode for the direct conversion of sunlight to H2.

 You can read the full abstract and obtain the paper from the Journal of the American Chemical Society.